History of computer animation: Ivan Sutherland

 Ivan Sutherland is considered by many to be the creator of Interactive Computer Graphics, and an internet pioneer.
 He worked at the Lincoln Laboratory at MIT (Massachusetts Institute of Technology) in 1962, where he developed a program called Sketchpad I, which allowed the user to interact directly with the image on the screen.
-This was the first Graphical User Interface, and is considered one of the most influential computer programs ever written by an individual.
+This was the first graphical user interface, and is considered one of the most influential computer programs an individual has ever written.

 Mid-1960s to mid-1970s

 The University of Utah

 Utah was a major center for computer animation in this period.
-The computer science faculty was founded by David Evans in 1965, and many of the basic techniques of 3D computer graphics were developed here in the early 1970s with ARPA funding (Advanced Research Projects Agency).
+The computer science faculty was founded by David Evans in 1965, and many of the basic techniques of 3-D computer graphics were developed here in the early 1970s with ARPA funding (Advanced Research Projects Agency).
 Research results included Gouraud, Phong, and Blinn shading, texture mapping, hidden surface algorithms, curved surface subdivision, real-time line-drawing and raster image display hardware, and early virtual reality work.
 In the words of Robert Rivlin in his 1986 book The Algorithmic Image: Graphic Visions of the Computer Age, "almost every influential person in the modern computer-graphics community either passed through the University of Utah or came into contact with it in some way".

+Shaded 3D graphics

+In the mid-1960s, one of the most difficult problems in computer graphics was the "hidden-line" problem – how to render a 3D model while properly removing the lines that should not be visible to the observer.
+One of the first successful approaches to this was published at the 1967 Fall Joint Computer Conference by Chris Wylie, David Evans, and Gordon Romney, and demonstrated shaded 3D objects such as cubes and tetrahedra.
+An improved version of this algorithm was demonstrated in 1968, including shaded renderings of 3D text, spheres, and buildings.

+A shaded 3D computer animation of a colored Soma cube exploding into pieces was created at the University of Utah as part of Gordon Romney's 1969 PhD dissertation, along with shaded renderings of 3D text, 3D graphs, trucks, ships, and buildings.
+This paper also coined the term "rendering" in reference to computer drawings of 3D objects.
+Another 3D shading algorithm was implemented by John Warnock for his 1969 dissertation.

+A truly real-time shading algorithm was developed by Gary Watkins for his 1970 PhD dissertation, and was the basis of the Gouraud shading technique, developed the following year.
+Robert Mahl's 1970 dissertation at the University of Utah described smooth shading of quadric surfaces.

+Further innovations in shaded 3D graphics at the University of Utah included a more realistic shading technique by Bui Tuong Phong for his dissertation in 1973 and texture mapping by Edwin Catmull for his 1974 dissertation.